cosmos/sdk-tutorials/liquidity-module/index.md

 See your balance at [https://api.testnet.cosmos.network/cosmos/bank/v1beta1/balances/](https://api.testnet.cosmos.network/cosmos/bank/v1beta1/balances/cosmosxxxxx).

+Take a closer look at the `ibc/denomhash` denominator.
+When you create a new pool, this will be the denom you need to input to make a pair with one of the existing native token, on our testnet we will create a pair with `uphoton`.

 ## Create a Pool with My Token

 With the liquidity module and gaiad binary installed, use these links to explore your app: